-Progressive empirical enlargement of any proposed system for which the factor K is not accurately known, in an attempt to attain the overall size of a structure of finite size above which the rate of loss of neutrons by diffusion through the periphery of the structure is less than the rate of production of neutrons in the system, 70 leads only to an expensive gamble with no assurance of success.
-The fact that K is greater than unity and the fact that the critical size is within practical limits must be known rather accurately in advance, as otherwise a proposed structure having a K factor less than unity, or even a K factor greater than but sufficiently close to unity, would not sustain a chain reaction even if all of the uranium in the world were included.
+Progressive empirical enlargement of any proposed sys-65 tem for which the factor K is not accurately known, in an attempt to attain the overall size of a structure of finite size above which the rate of loss of neutrons by diffusion through the periphery of the structure is less than the rate of production of neutrons in the system leads only to an 70 expensive gamble with no assurance of success.
+The fact that K is greater than unity and the fact that the critical size is within practical limits must be known rather accurately in advance, as otherwise a proposed structure having a K factor less than unity, or even a K factor greater than but close to unity, might not sustain a chain reaction even if all of the uranium in the world were included.

 The earliest attempts to predict a structure capable of sustaining a chain reaction, using natural uranium, involved the use of fine uranium particles such as uranium oxide powder, dispersed in hydrogen in combined form as the slowing agent.
-However, these attempts were not successful, and analysis of experiments made has indicated that the neutron losses in such a system when natural uranium is used, can prevent a chain reaction from being sustained, irrespective of the size of the system.
+However, these attempts were not successful, and analysis of experiments made has indicated that the neutron losses in such a system when natural uranium is used, will prevent a chain reaction from being sustained, irrespective of the size of the system.

-However, in considering such experiments, it was found 15 that neutron losses caused by absorption of neutrons by U which is present in natural or even enriched uranium, could be very substantially reduced by aggregating the uranium into bodies of substantial dimensions as compared to the uranium powder-hydrogen mixture pre-20 viously suggested.
-It was also found that such aggregation will reduce resonance losses when a moderator such as graphite is used.
-This gain in neutrons, saved for use in the chain, has proved to be one of the major factors in obtaining a sufficiently low over-all neutron loss as to make possible the attainment of a self-sustaining chain reaction in various moderators, when other losses are also controlled.
+However, in considering such experiments, it was found 15 that even when hydrogen was used as a moderator, as for example, as water, that resonance losses in uranium could be very substantially reduced by aggregating the uranium into bodies of substantial dimensions as compared to the uranium powder-hydrogen mixture previously suggested.
+20 It was also found that such aggregation will reduce resonance losses when a moderator such as graphite is used.
+This gain in neutrons, saved for use in the chain, has proved to be one of the major factors in obtaining a sufficiently low over-all neutron loss as to make possible the attainment of a self-sustaining chain reaction in various moderators when other losses are also controlled.

-During the interchange of neutrons in a system of finite size, comprising bodies of any size disposed in a 30 neutron moderator, neutrons may be lost to the chain reaction in four ways:
+During the interchange of neutrons in a system of finite size, comprising bodies of any size disposed in a neutron moderator, neutrons may be lost to the chain reaction in four ways: